 Controlled Substances

-Schedule I consists of any and all drugs appearing on the illegal narcotics list.
-Schedule I drugs have one other characteristic in common: none of the drugs on the illegal narcotics list have any accepted medical use as treatment medications within the United States.
+Schedule I consists of all drugs appearing on the illegal narcotics list.
+Schedule I drugs have one other characteristic in common: none of the drugs on the illegal narcotics list have any accepted medical uses within the United States.
 In effect, drugs included on the illegal narcotics list have three things in common:

 - High addictive potential